Sunrise in Waiwera, New Zealand

 Mr. Wasnesky enjoys raising his students’ awareness about the environment and encourages good decision making regarding its future.

 Clubs advised by Mr. Wasnesky includes co-advising of the Fishing Club and Environmental Club which in the past has traveled to Guatemala, Thailand, India and Costa Rica.
-He has participated as a Freshman Transition Project advisor and has taken students to Rutgers University to compete in the annual Shore Bowl marine science competition.
+He participates as a Freshman Transition Project advisor and teaches in the MHS/Rutgers University Academy of Health Careers.